neuronsimulator/nrn/docs/python/modelspec/programmatic/rxd.rst

     .. property:: rxd.Species.nodes

-        An :class:`rxd.NodeList` of all the nodes corresponding to the species.
+        An :class:`rxd.nodelist.NodeList` of all the nodes corresponding to the species.

         This can then be further restricted using the callable property of NodeList objects.